 When a child is 18, they should file a tax return even if they have no income so they can receive the quarterly GST/HST credit.
 CRA will issue the GST/HST benefit payment on the first cheque issue date after they turn 19.
 For example, the quarterly payments are issued in January, April, July and October.
 If the child turns 19 in September, they should receive the next GST/HST cheque issued in October.

 If you’d like to lend your child a helping hand saving towards their education, a Registered Education Savings Plan (RESP) is a great way to do just that.
 You won’t be able to open an RESP if your child doesn’t have a SIN.
 The Government has two other programs that will contribute funds to an RESP, so your child will need a SIN to take advantage of the Government contributions.

 - The Canada Learning Bond (CLB) is money that the Government adds to an RESP for children from low-income families.
 No personal contributions to the RESP are needed to receive the funds.

 - The Canada Education Savings Grant (CESG) is a program that requires some personal contributions to the RESP, and you may qualify for the regular and additional grant.

 What Your Child Should Know

-If you child has earned income, he must file a tax return.
-But before he can work, he must have a SIN.
-Some common tax deductions missed by young people are charitable donations, medical expenses and transit passes.
-If your child plans to move away to attend college or university, not only could he claim moving expenses, if he lives in a student residence, he might be able to claim student rent, depending on the province where he goes to school.
-Speaking of school, your child can also claim a tax credit for tuition and textbooks.
-If he isn’t able to fully use it, he can transfer it to you.
+There are many tax deductions and credits that might be missed by young people, including charitable donations and medical expenses.
+If your child plans to move away to attend college or university they may be able to claim moving expenses.
+If they live in a student residence, they might be able to claim student rent, depending on the province where they go to school.
+Speaking of school, your child can also claim a tax credit for tuition and if they aren’t able to fully use their tuition credits, they can transfer it to you.
 Again, your child must have a SIN to take advantage.
 Without one, those tax credits will go to waste.